Buckshot vs. Slug: What’s the Difference Between These Shotgun Shells?

-The 12 gauge shotgun is considered by many as one of the most versatile firearms for both big game hunting and self-defense.
-A shotgun’s stopping power is unmatched, and it offers homeowners, hunters, and law enforcement an incredibly potent platform for both long and close-range engagements.
+The 12 Gauge shotgun is considered by many to be one of the most versatile firearms, as it is suitable for hunting and defense alike.
+A 12 Gauge shotgun’s stopping power is tremendous, offering homeowners, hunters, and law enforcement officers a potent solution for close- and long-range engagements.

-A load of buckshot is devastating at close range while a shotgun slug allows for target engagement at longer ranges.
-Both types of shotgun loads are incredibly effective at harvesting big game and for self-defense.
-However, selecting the right type of load is critical to success.
+Many newer shotgun owners wonder which type of ammo they need: buckshot, or slugs?
+A load of buckshot is devastating at close range, whereas a slug allows target engagement at longer ranges.
+Both types of shotgun ammo are effective for harvesting big game and self-defense, but electing the right ammo is critical to success.
+That’s why this article lays out the relative pros and cons of buckshot vs. slugs.
+Read it and know which is better for your shooting needs!

 The Difference Between Buckshot and a Slug Explained